wagiminator/ATtiny412-USB-Power-Isolator/README.md

 The values of the registers CMPASET and CMPBSET determine the length of the respective dead times, registers CMPACLR and CMPBCLR the on times of WOA and WOB, respectively.
 Both dead times and both on times must be the same in each case so that an imbalance in the magnetic flux density swing is avoided and the transformer does not creep into the saturation region.

-A dead time of $T_{DEAD} = 100ns$ each is sufficient and also corresponds to the values of the SN6505B.
-According to the data sheet, a switching frequency of $f_{SW} = 400kHz$ is intended for the Würth Elektronik 750315371 transformer.
-Since the TCD works with a clock frequency of $f_{TCD} = 20MHz$, the following register values are calculated:
+A dead time of $T_{DEAD} = 100ns$ each is sufficient for the MOSFETs used here and this also corresponds to the values of the SN6505B.
+If a different MOSFET is used, this value may need to be adjusted.
+The associated data sheet provides information about delay, rise and fall times, which must be considered here.
+According to the data sheet of the Würth Elektronik 750315371, a switching frequency of $f_{SW} = 400kHz$ is intended for this transformer.
+The length of a switching period (and thus the duration of a complete TCD cycle) can be calculated as follows:

 $$T_{SW} = \frac{1}{f_{SW}} = \frac{1}{400000Hz} = 2500ns$$

+The length of the on times can be calculated from the length of the switching period and the length of the dead times:

 $$T_{ON} = \frac{T_{SW}}{2} - T_{DEAD} = \frac{2500ns}{2} - 100ns = 1150ns$$

+Since the TCD works with a clock frequency of $f_{TCD} = 20MHz$, the following register values are calculated:

 $$CMPASET = CMPBSET = T_{DEAD} \times f_{TCD} - 1 = 0.0000001s \times 20000000Hz - 1 = 1$$